150+ Conversation Starters So You Can Confidently Talk to Anyone, in Any Language

 - “Do you know where they are going on their honeymoon?”

-At a Sporting Event
+Conversation Starters at a Sporting Event

 A match or game can be a perfect opportunity to make some fast friends.
 Connecting with others who share a passion for sport seems to automatically create a bond between people.